reality-two/reality2-documentation/instructions/1 Getting Started/Folder structure.md

 - **config**
   More stuff related to the Elixir code for the Reality2 Node.
 Don't change things in here unless you know what you are doing.

-- **definitions**
-  Some (possibly out of date) graphql and yaml definitions for sentants.
-The stuff in the python folder is more recent.

 - **deps**
   The dependencies for the Elixir code for the Reality2 Node.
 These are built when you run `mix deps.get`